peasejay/sublimetext_banister/README.md

 #### Import MBN Regions

 Manually load an MBN sidecar file for current file and apply overlay to current document.
-This is normally run automatically when a text file that has an available sidecar file is loader into SublimeText.
+This is normally run automatically when a text file that has an available sidecar file is loader into Sublime Text.

 #### Export MBN Regions

 Manually save an MBN sidecar file for current file and apply overlay to current document.
-This is normally run automtaically when a text file that has an available sidecar file is saved from SublimeText.
+This is normally run automtaically when a text file that has an available sidecar file is saved from Sublime Text.

 #### Count Justified Line Lengths (Application menu only)

-Runs through each line of text file in SublimeText and displays the character count of each line with formatting overlay applied.
+Runs through each line of text file in Sublime Text and displays the character count of each line with formatting overlay applied.
 Lines of the correct length are decorated with green highlights, lines that are long are decorated with red highlights, and lines that are short are decorated with orange highlights.

 Note that short lines will be fairly common in practice because the last line of paragraphs as well as paragraphs that cover only a single line are not justified.
-Long lines are more rare in Banister's output (as they imply that somebody made a mistake in applying the algorithm), but in some cases he does exceed his planned line character count (note the line starting "phone somebody in Lefarge..." (line 808 in the SublimeText screenshot) for an example of this) in the actual Nek.
+Long lines are more rare in Banister's output (as they imply that somebody made a mistake in applying the algorithm), but in some cases he does exceed his planned line character count (note the line starting "phone somebody in Lefarge..." (line 808 in the Sublime Text screenshot) for an example of this) in the actual Nek.

 #### Render HTML Output (Application menu only)